canonical/vanilla-framework/templates/docs/patterns/chip/index.md

 View example of the inline chip pattern
 </a></div>

-## Dark chips

-To use chips on a dark background the `is-dark` class can be applied.
-If the chip includes the dismiss icon, you'll need to add the `is-light` class to the icon.
-To ensure the dark chips are accessible, the background colour used must `#2b2b2b` or darker:

-<div class="embedded-example"><a href="/docs/examples/patterns/chip/dark" class="js-example">
-View example of the dark chip pattern
-</a></div>

 ## Import

 To import just this component into your project, copy the snippet below and include it in your main Sass file.